abhisheks008/DL-Simplified/Cricket Shots Detection/README.md

-# <h1 align = "center"> Cassava Leaf Disease Classification using DL</h1>
+# <h1 align = "center"> Cricket Shots Detection</h1>
 ## Aim of the project:
-### The project focuses on classification of different diseases of cassava leaves using various Deep Learning Algorithms.
+### The project focuses on classification of different cricket shots using various Deep Learning Algorithms.

 ###  Libraries and Frameworks used:
 1. Pandas